Saxon Museum of Psychiatry

 Can I buy tickets online?

-Ticket purchasing options may be available online; visiting the official website will provide the most accurate information.
+Ticket purchasing options may be available online; please consult the official website for current information.

 Are there restrooms and cafes?